 According to a June 2014 report from Toronto’s executive director of Engineering and Construction Services Division, these various depths create additional liability, as well as a health and environmental concerns.
 City staff wants clean-up crews to use the full depth site condition standards.

 “They’ve misunderstood the intent of these risk management measures,” Steve Desrochers, senior contaminant hydrogeologist at Golder Associates Ltd., told the June 18, 2014 brownfields conference.
-“Deviations are causing such concern that they want to through the entire model out.”
+“Deviations are causing such concern that they want to throw the entire model out.”

 The City committee also has concerns that the MGRA approach is limited because it can only be applied to a short list of contaminants.